Quest Diagnostics Continuing Medical Education

 Welcome to the Quest Diagnostics Continuing Medical Education (CME) page.
 Below are links to CME learning opportunities that are available to you with the permission of the accredited providers.
 Activities were selected, whether in part or in whole, for their appropriateness to the practice of clinical medicine.

-CME Expiration Date: 04/18/2018 This link is provided with the permission of the National Lipid Association
+This link is presented with permission from National Lipid Association (NLA)

-CME Expiration Date: 02/09/2018 This link is provided with permission of Pri-Med
+This link is presented with permission from Medavera

 For comments or suggestions, please email CME@QuestDiagnostics.com